-Hydraulically design culverts that convey water in accordance with the requirements of the SCDOT Requirements for Hydraulic Design Studies.
+Hydraulically design culverts that convey water in accordance with the requirements of the SCDOT Requirements for Hydraulic Design Studies and the RFP Hydraulic Design Criteria.

 Perform subsurface investigations for culverts in accordance with the requirements of the SCDOT Geotechnical Design Manual.